sbotond/phylosim/README.md

 Download an install
 -------------------

-* The releases are available from the [download page](http://github.com/sbotond/phylosim/downloads).
+* The released packages are available from the [download page](http://github.com/sbotond/phylosim/downloads).

 Key features
 ------------